-DEC is prepared to implement this contingency measure as early as Winter 2020/2021 when the 2020 Amendments SIP is made final and is effective and thus, it can be triggered upon the effective date of any EPA finding of failure in 2021 or later years.
+DEC is prepared to implement this contingency measure as early as Winter 2020/2021 when the 2020 Amendment SIP is made final and is effective and thus, it can be triggered upon the effective date of any EPA finding of failure in 2021 or later years.
 Thus, emission benefits for this contingency measure (relative to currently adopted and implemented measures) were calculated for 2021 and later calendar years.
 The approach used to calculate emission benefits was consistent with the approach used to estimate emission benefits resulting from reduction of the Curtailment Program alert thresholds for Stages 1 and 2 from 25 $\mu$ g/m and 35 $\mu$ g/m to 20 $\mu$ g/m and 30 $\mu$ g/m, respectively.
 It was based on a weighting of the 35 modeling episode days under which either Stage 1, Stage 2 or no alert restrictions would have occurred based on measured PM2.5 concentrations for each episode day.

-Based on this approach, $PM{2.5}$ emission benefits from this contingency measure are presented in Table 7.10-6 of control measures and account for overlapping effects between measures.
-The forecasted Curtailment Program compliance rate is also shown in Table 7.10-6
+Based on this approach, PM2.5 emission benefits from this contingency measure are presented in Table 7.10-6 by calendar year.
+The emission reductions are incremental reductions above those from the currently adopted package of control measures and account for overlapping effects between measures.
+The forecasted Curtailment Program compliance rate is also shown in Table 7.10-6 since the approach used to calculate the contingency measure benefits is affected by the compliance rate in each given year.
+The measure benefits shown in Table 7.10-6 are not directly proportional to the listed compliance rate since they have been discounted to reflect overlapping control measure effects in each year.